wp-plugins/siteorigin-panels/readme.txt

 [vimeo http://vimeo.com/59561067]

 Over the years, WordPress has evolved into a fully functional CMS.
-SiteOrigin Page Builder completes the transition by giving you a way to create responsive column layouts using the widgets you know and love.
+Page Builder (previously called Panels) completes the transition by giving you a way to create responsive column layouts using the widgets you know and love.

 = Use Your Widgets =

 You know widgets.
 They're the things you add to your sidebars.
-SiteOrigin Page Builder makes all your widgets infinitely more useful by turning them into the building blocks of your pages.
+Page Builder makes all your widgets infinitely more useful by turning them into the building blocks of your pages.

 We've included a few useful widgets, but it works with any that your themes or plugins add.

 = Works with Most Themes =

-The Page Builder works with most well made themes.
+Page Builder works with most well made themes.
 The only requirement is that your theme supports pages.
 And if your theme is responsive, change a few settings and boom, your layouts will work with your theme and collapse into a single column on mobile devices.

 There are loads free and premium themes that work with the Page Builder, we have our own collection of [free themes](http://siteorigin.com/) if you'd like to use one of ours.